Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/docs/analytics/datasources/overview.md

 ## Connecting to Data Sources

-To retrieve information from a data source and use it for your visualizations you need to connect to it first.
+To retrieve information from a data source and use it for your visualizations, you need to connect to it first.
 Once you have connected to a data source, it will be saved in the *Data Sources* menu for quick selection next time you need it.

 To connect to a data source, perform the steps below: